minhnguyenlinknode/MicroSchemaParser/README.md

 This is a basic .Net framework for parsing micro schema syntax (http://schema.org)

-It works like google testing tool https://search.google.com/structured-data/testing-tool/u/0/
+It works like the way Google Structured Data Test Tool doing https://search.google.com/structured-data/testing-tool/u/0/

 # Usage: